rabanti-github/PicoXLSX/MigrationGuide.md

 ### Cell

+- All sub-classes, like `Cell.Address`, are now independent classes.
+Therefore, all occurrences of these classes have to be adapted in the code, e.g. instead of `Cell.Address address = new Cell.Address();`, `Address address = new Address();` is used.
+Additionally, some namespaces, like `NanoXLSX` have to be added (see particular sections).
 - The enum values of `Cell.CellType` were renamed, according to the following overview:

 | Old Enum Value      | New Enum Value         | Remarks  |